ZorikovPasha/React-Loft-Mebel/README.md

 - [x] add was review helpfull
 - [x] review was added indicator
 - [ ] should load cards by portions
+- [ ] should redirect to profile from login and signup of user is logged in

 - [?] catalog specific product when loading first shows 404 and then the product itself (this is because spa)
 - [?] after login via yandex login shows in a moment before profile